RavensbourneWebMedia/Web-Design-principles/projects/one-tweet/README.md

 - [ ] I heart NY
 - Rodchenko
 - Do some variations in black and white only?
 - http://fffff.at/friendflop > scrambles tweets and their authors

+Be fundamentalist about the brief: disqualify posters that use images (iconoclasm)

 -->